themi/magrav/hat-pack/03-coils-production.md

 #### Coils

-The purpose of the coils is to generate plasma.
+The purpose of the coils is to produce plasma.
 The strength of which is determined by your GANS type and coil configuration/construction.

 Terminate ALL wires by turning it back onto itself.
 From a plasma point of view, when you donot do this, its like leaving the tap open and thus drains out.